Weinstein neighbourhood theorems for stratified subspaces: Stratified differential spaces

 \begin{definition} Let $M$ be a manifold.
-A \textbf{stratified subspace} of $M$ is a smooth embedding $i:A\to M$ of a stratified differential space $(A, \S)$ onto a closed subset of $M$. \end{definition}
+A \textbf{stratified subspace} of $M$ is a closed subspace of $A\subset M$ and a stratification $\S$ of it. \end{definition}

-One commonly adds additional regularity assumptions to the definition of embedded stratified subspaces, such as Whitney~(B) regularity (see \cite{mather2012notes}).
+One often adds additional regularity assumptions to the definition of stratified subspaces of manifolds, such as Whitney~(B) regularity (see \cite{mather2012notes}).
 A desirable property given by such regularity assumptions is that $X<Y$ implies $\dim{X}<\dim{Y}$.
-We use a stronger regularity condition, given in \Cref{def:smoothly_locally_trivial}, which implies Whitney~(B) and therefore also the monotonicity of dimension.
+We use a stronger regularity condition, given in \Cref{definition:smoothly_locally_trivial}, which implies Whitney~(B) and therefore also the monotonicity of dimension.